paigegodfrey/jobly/README.md

 npm start
 ```

-This was pair programming project, with collaborator: https://github.com/sairina
+This was a pair programming project, with collaborator: https://github.com/sairina